 We produce vowels by releasing air from our lungs, vibrating our vocal folds to produce phonation (a humming sound), and then shaping the humming sound by moving our lips, jaw, and tongue (articulators).

 We produce voiced consonants, such as b and d, similarly to vowels.
 We produce voiceless consonants, such as p and k, by releasing air and moving our articulators without phonation.

 Most words include both voiced and voiceless phonemes.
 We switch our vocal folds on and off many times per second.
-Stuttering is the inability to switch your phonation on and off is a core stuttering behavior; more specifically, we block when we can’t switch phonation on.
+The inability to switch your phonation on and off is a core stuttering behavior; more specifically, we block when we can’t switch phonation on.